bcgov/naad-connector/deployments/kustomize/README.md

 # Deployments
-The OpenShift deployment for Early Earthquake System (NAAD) which uses [kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/), and all commands are used from the root of this repository.
+The OpenShift deployment for Early Earthquake Warning System (NaadConnector) which uses [kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/), and all commands are used from the root of this repository.

 ## Upcoming Changes
 This section is to be removed, once all the deployments have been changed, and the application has been updated.

-- The `POD_INDEX` env variable is being passed to indicate if it is the primary or secondary (1, being primary, and > 1 being secondary)
+- The `FEED_ID` env variable is being passed to indicate if it is the primary or secondary (1, being primary, and > 1 being secondary)
   - application code will have to be updated
 - The log path `LOG_PATH` env will be just a path that points to `/var/log/`,
   - each instance of creation of log will define its own path